-Doug has 30 years’ experience working in career guidance and career development.
+Doug has over 34 years experience working in career guidance and career development.
 He completed the post-graduate Diploma in Careers Guidance in 1985.
-He also holds a first class honors degree in social sciences from the Open University and completed a Master’s in Education (MEd) degree at Dundee University.
+He also holds a first class honours degree in social sciences from the Open University and completed a Masters in Education (MEd) degree at Dundee University.

 He brings wide experience of career transition management, career development and career guidance and coaching to his work with individuals, teams and organisations.
 His experience as a career guidance practitioner and manager was gained in both Scotland and England.
 He has worked with a diverse range of clients of all ages and abilities.
 He has worked extensively with adults, young people in school, with students in further and higher education, and with clients with special needs.
 Doug has worked as a specialist careers adviser, working with disabled people and clients with learning difficulties.